pedrolara-boop/StashStudioSync/README.md

 - `--all`: Process all studios in the database
 - `--id ID`: Process a single studio with the specified ID
 - `--name NAME`: Process a single studio by name (searches for exact match)
-- `--host HOST`: Stash host (default from config)
+- `--host HOST`: Stash host (default from config or environment)
-- `--port PORT`: Stash port (default from config)
+- `--port PORT`: Stash port (default from config or environment)
-- `--scheme {http,https}`: Stash connection scheme (default from config)
+- `--scheme {http,https}`: Stash connection scheme (default from config or environment)
-- `--api-key API_KEY`: Stash API key (default from config)
+- `--api-key API_KEY`: Stash API key (default from config or environment)
 - `--debug`: Enable debug mode with more verbose logging
 - `--limit LIMIT`: Limit the number of studios to process when using --all
 - `--dry-run`: Show what changes would be made without actually making them
 - `--force`: Force update all studios even if they already have all information
+- `--fuzzy-threshold THRESHOLD`: Set the threshold for fuzzy matching (0-100, default: 85)
+- `--no-fuzzy`: Disable fuzzy matching

+> **Note**: Command line arguments take precedence over environment variables and config file settings.

 ## How It Works

 The script works by:
 1. Retrieving all studios from your Stash database
 2. For each studio, searching for exact name matches on ThePornDB and StashDB
+3. If no exact match is found, using fuzzy matching to find similar names (if enabled)
-3. When a match is found, retrieving detailed information about the studio
+4. When a match is found, retrieving detailed information about the studio
-4. Updating your local studio with the new information, including:
+5. Updating your local studio with the new information, including:
    - Setting the correct parent studio (creating it if necessary)
-   - Adding StashDB and ThePornDB IDs
+   - Adding StashDB and ThePornDB IDs (using stable UUIDs for ThePornDB)
    - Updating the studio URL and image

-> **Important Limitation**: The script relies on exact name matching to find studios on ThePornDB and StashDB.
-Studios with different names across these platforms (which is rare but does happen) will not be correctly tagged.
-In such cases, manual tagging may be required.
+> **Important Note**: The script first tries exact name matching to find studios on ThePornDB and StashDB.
+If no exact match is found, it will use fuzzy matching (if enabled) to find similar names.
+This helps match studios with slight spelling differences or formatting variations.

+> **ThePornDB ID Changes**: The script now uses ThePornDB's stable UUIDs instead of their numeric IDs.
+This ensures more reliable matching and prevents issues with ID changes.
+The UUIDs are unique identifiers that remain constant even if ThePornDB's internal numeric IDs change.

+## Fuzzy Matching

+The script includes intelligent fuzzy matching to help match studios even when names aren't exactly the same:

+1. **How It Works**: Fuzzy matching compares studio names and calculates a similarity score (0-100) based on how similar they are.

+2. **Threshold Control**: You can control how strict the matching is with the fuzzy threshold:
+   - Higher threshold (e.g., 95): Only very similar names will match (default for plugin mode)
+   - Medium threshold (85): Good balance between precision and recall (default for script mode)
+   - Lower threshold (e.g., 75): More lenient matching, but may include false positives

+3. **Examples of What Fuzzy Matching Can Help With**:
+   - Different spacing: "StudioName" vs "Studio Name"
+   - Punctuation differences: "Studio-Name" vs "Studio Name"
+   - Minor spelling variations: "Brazzers" vs "Brazzers."
+   - Word order differences: "Digital Playground" vs "Playground Digital"

+4. **Controlling Fuzzy Matching**:
+   - In the config file: Set `use_fuzzy_matching` to `True` or `False` and adjust `fuzzy_threshold`
+   - Command line: Use `--no-fuzzy` to disable or `--fuzzy-threshold 90` to set a custom threshold
+   - Plugin mode: Uses a high threshold (95) by default for more precise matches

+5. **When to Adjust Settings**:
+   - If you're getting too many incorrect matches: Increase the threshold or disable fuzzy matching
+   - If you're missing matches you think should work: Lower the threshold
+   - For most users, the default settings work well

 ## Parent Studio Handling